-Article 40 Conduct of the Hearings
+Article 40.
+Conduct of the Hearings

-The President shall direct the hearings.
-He shall prescribe the order in which the persons eligible to take part shall be heard, and determine the measures required for the smooth conduct of the hearings.
+- 1. The President shall direct the hearings.
+He shall prescribe the order in which the persons eligible to take part shall be heard, and determine the measures required for the smooth conduct of the hearings. - 2.
+The provisions of Article 23 of these Rules of Procedure shall be observed, with regard to who may speak for the victims or the alleged victims, their next of kin or their duly accredited representatives.

-Article 41 Questions Put During the Hearings
+Article 41.
+Questions Put During the Hearings

 - 1. The judges may ask all persons appearing before the Court any questions they deem proper. - 2.
 The witnesses, expert witnesses and any other persons the Court decides to hear may, subject to the control of the President, be examined by the persons referred to in Articles 21, 22 and 23 of these Rules. - 3.
 The President is empowered to rule on the relevance of the questions posed and to excuse the person to whom the questions are addressed from replying, unless the Court decides otherwise.
+Leading questions shall not be permitted.

-Article 42 Minutes of the Hearings
+Article 42.
+Minutes of the Hearings

-- 1. Minutes shall be taken at each hearing and shall contain the following: - a. the names of the judges present; - b. the names of those persons referred to in Articles 21, 22 and 23 of these Rules, who are present at the hearing; - c. the names and other relevant information concerning the witnesses, expert witnesses and other persons appearing at the hearing; - d. statements made expressly for the record by the States parties to the case or by the Commission; - e. the statements of the witnesses, expert witnesses and other persons appearing at the hearing, as well as the questions put to them and the replies thereto; - f. the text of the questions put by the judges and the replies thereto; - g. the text of any decisions rendered by the Court during the hearing. - 2.
-The Agents and Delegates, as well as the witnesses, expert witnesses and other persons appearing at the hearing, shall receive a copy of the relevant parts of the transcript of the hearing to enable them, subject to the control of the Secretary, to correct any substantive errors.
+- 1. Minutes shall be taken at each hearing and shall contain the following: - a. the names of the judges present; - b. the names of those persons referred to in Articles 21, 22 and 23 of these Rules, who are present at the hearing; - c. the names and personal information of the witnesses, expert witnesses and other persons appearing at the hearing; - d. statements made expressly for the record by the States Parties, by the Commission, by the victims or alleged victims, by their next of kin or their duly accredited representatives; - e. the statements of the witnesses, expert witnesses and other persons appearing at the hearing, as well as the questions posed to them and the replies thereto; - f. the text of the questions posed by the judges and the replies thereto; - g. the text of any decisions rendered by the Court during the hearing. - 2.
+The Agents, Delegates, victims or alleged victims, their next of kin or their duly accredited representatives, and also the witnesses, expert witnesses and other persons appearing at the hearing, shall receive a copy of the relevant parts of the transcript of the hearing to enable them, subject to the control of the Secretary, to correct any errors in transcription.
 The Secretary shall set the time limits for this purpose, in accordance with the instructions of the President. - 3.
 The minutes shall be signed by the President and the Secretary, and the latter shall attest to their accuracy. - 4.
-Copies of the minutes shall be transmitted to the Agents and Delegates.
+Copies of the minutes shall be transmitted to the Agents, the Delegates, the victims and the alleged victims, their next of kin or their duly accredited representatives.